ajthor/rpi-cluster-salt/README.md

 Next, we need to install salt-minion on each node.
 This can be done a number of ways:

 - (Recommended) Install salt-minion using salt-ssh.
-- Install salt-minion manually, following the instructions on the [Salt Website](https://docs.saltstack.com/en/latest/topics/installation/debian.html) or by using the [bootstrap script](#using-the-salt-bootstrap-script).
+- Install salt-minion manually.

 #### Install salt-minion via salt-ssh

-If you choose to install `salt-minion` using salt-ssh, you can install salt-minion via the bootstrap script directly from the master node.
+If you choose to install salt-minion using salt-ssh, you can install salt-minion via the bootstrap script in the `bootstrap` folder, directly from the master node.

 To do this, we first need to edit the roster file on `rpiomega-master` located at `/etc/salt/roster`.
 Edit the file to include the Raspberry Pi nodes by adding each node as shown below: